arewhyaeenn/OOP_JAVA_FUNDAMENTALS/README.md

 	* minimum value : `-9223372036854775808`
 	* maximum value : `9223372036854775807`

-Two of the remaining four primitive data types are numberical.
+Two of the remaining four primitive data types are numerical.
 They are not for storing integer data, but for storing **floating point** data, i.e. (positive or negative) numbers with non-whole parts.
 These two data types are:

 * `float` :
 	* floating point data, stored in 32 bits (4 bytes)